winkoramon/ars-score/README.md

-# ars-score
+# ARS-score
-Accessibility, Regulation &amp; Structure (score) for assessing the putative functional consequences of somatic SNVs, especially in lncRNAs.
+Accessibility, Regulation &amp; Structure (ARS) score for assessing the putative functional consequences of somatic SNVs, especially in lncRNAs.